tonethar/IGME-330-Spring-2023/checkoffs/refactor-screensaver.md

 ### II-B. Arrow functions

 - Convert ALL of the functions in the app to [arrow functions](../notes/js-functions.md#vi-b-arrow-function-examples)
-  - this included any anonymous and/or "wrapper" functions
+  - this includes any anonymous and/or "wrapper" functions
 - ***Test the app thoroughly to be sure it still works!
 Fix things and move code as necessary.
 And then move on.***

 <hr>